 Most neuroscientific models of time perception rely on some kind internal timekeeper or pacemaker, a putative ‘clock in the head’ against which the flow of events can be measured.
 But despite considerable research, clear evidence for these neuronal pacemakers has been rather lacking, especially when it comes to psychologically relevant timescales of a few seconds to minutes.

 An alternative view, and one with substantial psychological pedigree, is that time perception is driven by changes in other perceptual modalities.
 These modalities include vision and hearing, and possibly also internal modalities like interoception (the sense of the body ‘from within’).
-This is the view we set out to test in this new study, led by Warrick Roseboom here at the Sackler Centre as part of the recently finished EU H2020 project TIMESTORM and in collaboration with our project colleagues at Imperial College London.
+This is the view we set out to test in this new study, initiated by Warrick Roseboom here at the Sackler Centre, and Dave Bhowmik at Imperial College London, as part of the recently finished EU H2020 project TIMESTORM.

 We first collected several hundred videos of five different environments and chopped them into varying lengths from 1 sec to ~1 min.
 The environments were quiet office scenes, café scenes, busy city scenes, outdoor countryside scenes, and scenes from the campus of Sussex University.
 We then showed the videos to some human participants, who rated their apparent durations.
 We also collected eye tracking data while they viewed the videos.
 All in all we obtained over 4,000 duration ratings.